Zoooooooop/Dash-Station-Abandoned-/README.md

 **Curent map features**

-In no paticular order
+1. Art has been randomly placed around the station.
+Players can place more art than ever before and enjoy it more.
+2. Bushes because they are awesome.
+3. Various posters and floor decals to warn about possible dangers.
+Dangers include blast doors or shutters, incenerator irradiation radius and areas with turrets.

-1. Cargo has both a lobby and a room to store orders and deliveries in
+4. Cargo has both a lobby and a room to store orders and deliveries in (If this wasn't obvious)
-2. Cargo actually has a decent sized bay
+5. Cargo now actually has a decent sized bay
-3. Cargo also has two **WELL LIT** and **CLEAN** warehouses
+6. Cargo also has two **WELL LIT** and **CLEAN** warehouses
-4. Atmospherics has a play room and the main air supply loop.
+7. Atmospherics has a play room and the main air supply loop.
 Gas storage is on another Z level with no access yet
-5. Decals and posters are used to warn players of dangers.
-For example - Turrets in the AI sat or decals saying to stand clear of a blast door.
-Atmospherics has some.
-6. Engineering has a "RP" panic bunker as their secure storage.
+8. Engineering has a "RP" panic bunker as their secure storage.
-7. Singulo on another station level
+9. Singulo on another station level, with a grand father clock.
+10. Security has a split armory design.
+Lethals in one area and non lethal in another.
+Just in case the warden wants to let officers into less than lethal gear.
+11. Security has some heavy weapons (This was going to be a test.
+To see if they are actually OP or if they can use them balancedly)
+12. Security also has a surplus rifle armory, fit to give arms to the entire station.
+13. Simple medical bay?

   **Issues**